faiz72/hadoop-map-reduce-example/README.md

 Map Reducer Word Count Example
 ==========
-Pre Requisite
+Pre Requisite:
-maven 3
+1) Maven 3
-jdk 1.7 +
+2) Jdk 1.7 +
-eclipse with m2eclipse plugin installed
+3) Eclipse with m2eclipse plugin installed

 Hadoop MapReduce example that uses word count to explain how mapping and reducing works.

 WordCount is a simple application that counts the number of occurrences of each word in a given input set.

+Maven dependencies are for older version of Hadoop 1.0.0.
+I also included dependency for logback logging framework.

 License